Football Manager 26: Development

-International management, which had been planned to return in Football Manager 26 after being removed from the cancelled Football Manager 25, will not be available at launch.
+International management, which had been planned to return in Football Manager 26 after being removed from the cancelled Football Manager 25, was not available at launch.
 Sports Interactive first confirmed the delay in September 2025, following an earlier statement in September 2024 that the mode would "return in a much more feature-rich way".

-On 30 September 2025, studio director Miles Jacobson reiterated in an interview with Korean publication Game Donga that international management would not be included at release, citing a need to prioritise other areas of the game and feedback that the previous implementation lacked enjoyment.
+On 30 September 2025, studio director Miles Jacobson reiterated in an interview that international management would not be included at release, citing a need to prioritise other areas of the game and feedback that the previous implementation lacked enjoyment.

 Despite the delay, Sports Interactive announced on 17 October 2025 a multi-year partnership with FIFA, securing official licences for the FIFA World Cup, FIFA Women’s World Cup and FIFA Club World Cup.
 The studio confirmed that international management will return in a revamped form as a free update ahead of the 2026 FIFA World Cup, including official tournament branding, kits and broadcast graphics.

-Unlike previous titles, Football Manager 26 did not release a day-one patch upon full release.
+This game update launched in May 2026, bringing men's international management back to the series, and included women's international management for the first time.
+The update also includes a new quick-start option allowing players to go straight into the 2026 World Cup tournament playing as any of the qualified teams, other than Japan, and the ability to manage the German national team for the first time in series' history.
+The debut inclusion of the German national team came as part of an expansion to the existing licensing agreement between Sports Interactive and the German Football Association.
+A second update was released in June 2026 which added Japan as a playable international nation, and included licensed kits and confirmed 2026 World Cup squads for all 48 qualified teams.